Li-Jijie/Li-Jijie.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student in Computer Application Technology at the University of Chinese Academy of Sciences (UCAS) and the Institute of Automation, Chinese Academy of Sciences (CASIA), advised by [Prof. Xiangyu Zhu](https://xiangyuzhu-open.github.io/homepage/) at the [Center for Biometrics and Security Research (CBSR)](http://www.cbsr.ia.ac.cn/).
+I am a master's student in Computer Application Technology at the University of Chinese Academy of Sciences (UCAS) and the Institute of Automation, Chinese Academy of Sciences (CASIA).
+I am advised by [Prof. Xiangyu Zhu](https://xiangyuzhu-open.github.io/homepage/) at the [Center for Biometrics and Security Research (CBSR)](http://www.cbsr.ia.ac.cn/) at the [Multimodal Artificial Intelligence Systems State Key Laboratory](https://mais.ia.ac.cn/).
 My research focuses on representation learning, generative models, object-centric learning, and world models.

 I am currently applying for PhD positions in machine learning and computer vision.
 If you are interested in potential collaboration, please feel free to contact me.